 Important Safety Information

-Do not use Berinert if you have experienced life-threatening allergic reactions, including anaphylaxis, or severe hypersensitivity to the product.
-Inform your healthcare provider of all medications you are taking and any medical conditions you may have, including pregnancy and any history of blood-clotting problems.
+Do not use BERINERT if you have experienced life-threatening allergic reactions or severe hypersensitivity to the product.
+Inform your healthcare provider of all medications you are taking and of any medical conditions, especially any history of blood-clotting problems.

-Blood clots have occurred in patients receiving Berinert.
-Tell your healthcare provider if you have a history of heart or blood vessel disease, stroke, or blood clots; or have thick blood, an indwelling catheter/access device in a vein, or have been immobile for some time.
+Blood clots have occurred in patients receiving BERINERT.
+Tell your healthcare provider if you have a history of heart or blood vessel disease, stroke, or blood clots, or if you have thick blood, an indwelling catheter/access device in a vein, or have been immobile for some time.
 Certain medications, such as birth control pills, may also increase your risk of clotting problems.

 Report to your physician or an emergency room any signs and symptoms of a blood clot, including pain and/or swelling or discoloration of an arm or leg, with warmth over affected area; unexplained shortness of breath; chest pain or discomfort that worsens on deep breathing; rapid pulse; and numbness or weakness on one side of the body.

-In addition, report immediately any signs or symptoms of allergic reactions to Berinert, including rash, hives, chest tightness, wheezing, difficulty breathing, turning blue, faintness, facial swelling and fast heartbeat.
+In addition, report immediately any signs or symptoms of allergic reactions to BERINERT, including hives, chest tightness, wheezing, difficulty breathing, turning blue, faintness, facial swelling and fast heartbeat.

 If you self-administer to treat a laryngeal attack, immediately seek medical attention afterward.
 If you self-administer for an abdominal attack, inform your physician so that other possible causes can be ruled out.

-Because Berinert is made from human blood, the risk that it may transmit infectious agents, including viruses and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent, cannot be completely eliminated.
+Because BERINERT is made from human blood, the risk that it may transmit infectious agents, including viruses and theoretically, the agents of Creutzfeldt-Jakob Disease (CJD) and its variant form (vCJD), cannot be completely eliminated.